 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Kebabs of all kinds are common in Turkish and Middle Eastern cuisines.
 This particular version is named after the city of Adana in Turkey, where it is said to have originated, and is traditionally made of minced lamb mounted on a skewer and grilled over charcoal.

+Different cities and regions debate over how spicy the Adana kebab should be, but the inclusion of ground lamb as the choice of meat is a constant.
+This recipe seasons the lamb with onion, garlic, cumin, sumac, and red pepper flakes.
 The cooked kebabs are often served over warm flatbread to catch the drippings and are accompanied by roasted tomatoes, green or red peppers, sliced onions, and parsley.
 Less traditional, but equally delicious, would be to serve them over a bed of cooked basmati rice or an herbed couscous.

 Gather the ingredients.

 In a large bowl, combine the ground lamb, minced onion and garlic, 1 teaspoon each of the ground cumin and sumac, salt, ground black pepper, red pepper flakes, and ice water.

 Knead the mixture by hand until it turns tacky and starts sticking to the side of the bowl.
 Place in the refrigerator for about 30 minutes to chill.

 Wet your hands and place a quarter of the lamb mixture onto each skewer.
 One easy way is to use a 1-ounce scoop to form balls, thread a few onto each skewer, and then mash them together to form the kebab shape.